PM Costa says Portugal likely to end Golden Visa

 Written By Lara Silva

-If you're interested in finding out the latest details about the closing of the Golden Visa program and want to take advantage before it ends.
+If you're interested in finding out the latest details about the Golden Visa program and want to take advantage of the new opportunities.
 Signup for a live Q&A webinar with an expert from Holborn Assets that will answer all your questions.
-The event is scheduled for October 27th at 6 PM Lisbon Time.
+The event is scheduled for September 17 at 5 PM Lisbon Time (1 PM EST).
+The live webinar will cover the following:

 Prime Minister Antonio Costa has said that Portugal plans to end the Golden Visa scheme.
 In a press conference at the Web Summit in Lisbon, the PM said that the 10-year-old scheme has fulfilled its role and that it is “no longer justifiable to maintain” the scheme “at this moment.”